Best of the Best (1989 film): Plot

 In the first two matches of the tournament, Sonny and Virgil are out-classed by their Korean opponents Yung Kim and Han Cho.
-Travis does his best to psyche up the team with his brash attitude, going point for point with his Korean counterpart Tung Sung Moon, but gets beaten in a tie-breaker brick-breaking competition.
+Travis does his best to psych up the team with his brash attitude, going point for point with his Korean counterpart Tung Sung Moon, but gets beaten in a tie-breaker brick-breaking competition.
 Alex dominates his match with his opponent, Sae Jin Kwon, but takes a devastating axe-kick to his shoulder which dislocates it.
 Instead of giving up, he implores Tommy to "pop" the shoulder back into place and resumes the fight, ultimately defeating his opponent with one arm and winning the match.
 Finally, Tommy faces Dae Han.
 After a slow start, Tommy gets the upper hand and delivers a series of blows that force Dae Han solely on the defensive.
 As the match nears its end, Tommy has brought the American team within two points of victory, and Dae Han can barely stand.
 Tommy prepares to finish the fight, but knowing that Dae Han would not survive the attack, his coaches and teammates dissuade him.
 Tommy hesitates and lets the clock run out, saving the man's life but forfeiting the overall victory.
 Couzo consoles Tommy afterward, telling him, "You won that match.
 Don't ever forget that."

 At the medal ceremony, Dae Han unexpectedly approaches Tommy and praises him for his honorable act.
 He tearfully apologizes for the death of Tommy's brother, and in return offers himself as a brother.
 Tommy accepts, and Dae Han places his medal around Tommy's neck before the two men embrace.
 Sae Jin Kwon then walks up to Alex and states his long-time admiration for him as a fighter, before also handing over his medal.
 The other members of Team Korea then follow suit, awarding their medals to their respective American opponents.